weaversa/cryptol-course/labs/saw/ArithmeticVerifications/ArithmeticVerifications.md

 equivalence between Cryptol specifications and simple C functions, and know some of the limitations of this technique.

-You'll also gain experience
-  * writing functions and properties, and
-  * the Software Analysis Workbench.
+You'll also gain experience with the Software Analysis Workbench.

 # Getting Started